tylerharter/cs301-projects/fall19/p10/stage1.md

 Once you have created the file, create a Dataframe `countries` from this file

 *Hint*: `pd.read_json('countries.json')` will return a DataFrame by reading from the JSON file.
-If the file contains list of dictionaries, each dictionary will be a row in the DataFrame.
+If the file contains lists of dictionaries, each dictionary will be a row in the DataFrame.

  Before you proceed, make sure that `countries.head()` displays the following: